UKHomeOffice/hocs/docker/README.md

 ```console
 $ docker-compose stop
 ```
+> Note this will retain data in the local database.

 If you wish to Stop and remove containers, networks, images, and volumes, run the following:
 ```console